HarperDB/documentation/docs/reference/configuration.md

 ```

-compression - Type: boolean; Default: false
+`compression` - _Type_: boolean; _Default_: false

-The compression option enables compression of records in the database.
+The `compression` option enables compression of records in the database.
 This can be helpful for very large databases in reducing storage requirements and potentially allowing more data to be cached.
 This uses the very fast LZ4 compression algorithm, but this still incurs extra costs for compressing and decompressing.

 ```yaml
 storage: